What if a building looks solid during an open home, but hidden movement, cracking, moisture, or material damage is already weakening the structure?

 In Australia, the importance of structural integrity inspections has been thrust into the spotlight following several high-profile building failures.
 The Opal Tower incident in Sydney on Christmas Eve 2018 forced the evacuation of approximately 3,000 residents when structural cracks appeared in the 36-storey residential building.
 Just months later, residents of Mascot Towers were evacuated after engineers discovered cracking in the primary support structure and facade.
 These incidents served as stark reminders that even modern buildings can harbour serious structural defects.

 Structural integrity inspections are not merely a precaution.
 They are an essential component of responsible property ownership and building management.
 Whether you are purchasing a new home, managing a commercial property, or maintaining a strata complex, understanding the importance of structural inspections can protect your investment and ensure the safety of occupants.
+For a complete overview, see our guide to building defect investigations.

 What is a Structural Integrity Inspection?